BushmanLab/chiva/README.md

 ## Filtering

-Read pairs that did not pass BOTH sets of trimming filters (R1 and R2) are removed from downstream analysis.
+Read pairs that did not pass both sets of trimming filters (R1 and R2) are removed from downstream analysis.

 ## Consolidation